adityasolanki205/Face-recognition-using-flask/README.md

 ![](images/firewall.gif)

 4. **Deploying the App on Compute Engine**: After creating the instance, we will deploy the code on the instance using SSH.
-So click on the SSH button to session to deploy out code.
+So click on the SSH button to create a session to deploy our code.

 ```bash
     # update system packages and install the required packages